Presented by the Martin E. Segal Theatre Center

 From October 14 to16, the CUNY Graduate Center and its Bildner Center for Western Hemisphere Studies will celebrate this remarkable man and his colossal legacy with AAlexander von Humboldt: From the Americas to the Cosmos, an international interdisciplinary conference combining scholarship and art.
 Coinciding with the bicentennial of Humboldt's epoch five-year voyage of discovery, which culminated with a visit to Thomas Jefferson, the conference will encompass panels, films, more than 100 papers, a world premiere play, and an American premiere concert, all exploring the myriad aspects of Humboldt¹s life and work.
 Read more

 The second annual Prelude to Off-Broadway weekend will once again enable audiences to preview the city's vibrant Off-Broadway scene in just three days at one place.
 From October lst to 3rd, the CUNY Graduate Center's Martin E. Segal Theatre Center will team up with the Alliance of Resident Theatres (A.R.T)/New York to host twenty-seven exciting and diverse companies presenting free samples of their work.
 In addition, the weekend will offer three panel discussions, beginning with one on September 30, plus a series of breakout sessions.
 Read more

-The City University of New York Graduate Center announces the following public events to be held during the month of May.
+The City University of New York (CUNY) Graduate Center announces the following public events to be held during the month of October.
 Programs will be held at The Graduate Center, 365 Fifth Avenue at 34th Street.
 For further general public information, call the Office of Continuing Education and Public Programs at (212) 817-8215.
 Read more